Cosmological singularity as an informational seed for Everything: Informational content of a singularity

 Having the density of created particles \be \bar n=\sum_{\bm k} \frac{\bar \wp_k}{k}, \ee the information $\mathcal I/\bar n$ per one created particle can be calculated.
 Substitution of the values (\ref{spec}) into (\ref{stat}) results in \be a^4\bar \wp_k=\frac{k}{2} \left(\sqrt{1+ \Omega ^2 e^{-2 k L}}-1\right). \ee Using (\ref{finwp}) and the asymptotic vacuum value of $a^4\tilde \wp_k\approx k/2$ (see Eq. (\ref{vac})) gives the particle density and the information density in a final form \bea a^4\bar n=\frac{1}{4\pi^2}\int_0^\infty \left(\sqrt{1+ \Omega ^2 e^{-2 k L}}-1\right)k^2dk,\\ a^4\mathcal I=\frac{1}{8\pi^2} \int_0^\infty \left(\sqrt{1+ \Omega ^2 e^{-2 k L}}-1\right)\ln\left(1+ \Omega ^2 e^{-2 k L}\right)k^2dk. \eea

 Roughly, the particle density is of the order of $\bar n\sim\frac{\Omega}{a^4L^3}$, whereas the information density is $\mathcal I\sim \frac{\Omega\ln\Omega}{a^4L^3}$.
-In the example considered, an informational content per created particle increases only logarithmically with $\Omega$ as it is shown in Fig. \ref{fig2}.
-Although the density of the particles could be increased by decreasing $L$, this does not increase information content per particle.
+In the example considered, an informational content per created particle increases only logarithmically with $\Omega$ as shown in Fig. \ref{fig2}.
+Although the particles' density could be increased by decreasing $ L $, this does not increase information content per particle.